axelerant/testimonials-widget/readme.txt

 == Description ==

 Testimonials Widget plugin allows you to display random or selected portfolio, quotes, reviews, showcases, or text with images on your WordPress blog.
 You can insert Testimonials Widget content via shortcode, theme functions, or widgets with category and tag selections and having multiple display options such as random or specific ordering.
+Further, the [Review schema](http://schema.org/Review) for improved search engine results is built-in.

 [youtube http://www.youtube.com/watch?v=bhUhuQ-2m8s]
 **[Video introduction](http://youtu.be/bhUhuQ-2m8s)**

 **View a [Live Testimonials Widget Demo](http://aihr.us/good-work-deserves-good-words-testimonials-widget-examples/)**

 More than one Testimonials Widget instance can be displayed at a time pulls from the `testimonials-widget` custom post type.
 Additionally, with shortcodes and theme functions, you can display a short or long list or rotation of testimonials.
 Each Testimonial Widget has its own CSS identifier for custom styling.
-Further, structured data per the [Review schema](http://schema.org/Review) to improve search engine results can be enabled.

 Widgets display content sans `wpautop` formatting.
 This means no forced paragraph breaks unless the content specifically contains them.
 You can enable `wpautop` via the "Keep whitespace?" option.